Tom – Bronze Arts Award Portfolio

 It was also attended by the Swindon Advertiser, who wrote up a nice piece in their paper: Silver screen success for St Luke’s film makers

-Evidence of development and a summary of what Tom learnt and how his skills improved
+Tom’s reflection on his development and a summary of what he learnt and how his skills improved

 The Book Thieves – a great fun film to make and we all came together as a TEAM!